khandal007/twitter_demo/README.md

 2. Install the redis server.

+3. After that start the SQL server

-3. Then npm install in the project.
+4. Then npm install in the project.

-4. After then run the command 'sails lift'.
+5. After then run the command 'sails lift'.

-5. Then simply sign up and run the project.
+6. Then simply sign up and run the project.